Policy on Tenure and Promotion Standards and Procedures

 - A complete, updated vita.

 - A reflective statement by the candidate summarizing the candidate's past accomplishments and future plans in the areas of a) teaching, b) research or artistic accomplishments, and c) University and professional service.
-The dossier transmitted to my office should include the supporting documentation used in the departmental and school level review process.
+The dossier transmitted to the Provost's office should include the supporting documentation used in the departmental and school level review process.

 - A minimum of five, but generally eight or more, substantive letters from outside the University assessing the candidate.
 These letters should come from knowledgeable full professors or at least tenured faculty members at institutions whose program in the discipline ranks among the very best nationally.
 The outside referees should include individuals from among those identified by the candidate and by the Department or Program Chair, the Promotions and Tenure Committee, or the Dean.
 In some of our schools, some of the external letters will be obtained by the candidate's department or program.
-In all schools, some of the letters should be obtained in confidence either by a committee beyond the department whose function is to advise the Dean, or directly by the Dean.
+Some of the letters could be obtained in confidence either by a committee beyond the department whose function is to advise the Dean, or directly by the Dean.

 - There should be a short summary of the discussion of the Promotions and Tenure Committee that provides an explanation for its vote.